ACES Strengthens US Presence with Acquisition of Meskel & Associates Engineering

-With headquarters in Jacksonville, FL and over 50 staff, MAE provides geotechnical engineering, construction engineering and inspection (CEI), materials testing, subsurface exploratory drilling, and environmental consulting services.
+With headquarters in Jacksonville, Florida, and over 50 staff, MAE provides geotechnical engineering, construction engineering and inspection (CEI), materials testing, subsurface exploratory drilling, and environmental consulting services.
 The firm operates a CMEC-Certified and Florida Department of Transportation ("FDoT") qualified laboratory in Jacksonville.
-With existing laboratories and facilities in Tampa, Ft Lauderdale as well as Atlanta, GA, ACES has established a strategically significant presence in the Southeast, exceeding 200 employees.
+With existing laboratories and facilities in Tampa and Ft Lauderdale, Florida, as well as Atlanta, Georgia, ACES has established a strategically significant presence in the Southeast, exceeding 200 employees.
 MAE will continue offering its services, along with MC2 Engineers additional services, for critical civil infrastructure projects led by design consultants, the federal government, the Florida Department of Transportation ("FDoT"), local city and county governments, municipalities, general contractors, as well as industrial and commercial developers.

 "Today, we officially welcome MAE to ACES.
 This acquisition strengthens our position in the U.S. and broadens our capabilities across the construction and engineering value chain at a time of accelerating demand for reliable and resilient infrastructure.
 By combining environmental advisory, geotechnical engineering, construction support expertise, and construction engineering inspection capabilities, we are creating a more integrated platform to support complex infrastructure programs from planning through execution." stated Izzat Katkhuda, Co-CEO of ACES.